What is Buprenorphine?

 Isn't buprenorphine just switching one addiction for another?

 No, because once stabilized in bup or bup/nx treatment, the compulsive behavior, the loss of control of drug use, the constant cravings, and all of the other hallmarks of addiction vanish.
 When all signs and symptoms of the disease of addiction vanish, we call that remission, not switching addictions.
 Remember, it is the uncontrollable compulsive behavior that we're looking to stop, because that's what's destructive, not taking a medication.
 Switching addictions, would mean you have lost control of your buprenorphine use, use it compulsively, and continually crave your buprenorphine.
-Generally none of this is experienced by most buprenorphine patients, although it is possible and should be watched for.
+Generally none of this is experienced by typical buprenorphine patients, although it is possible and should be watched for.
 Instead most buprenorphine patients have complete control of their buprenorphine use, don't use it compulsively and don't crave it.

 Yes, a physical dependence to opioids remains and is maintained by the buprenorphine, but physical dependence is not addiction, does not destroy lives, and is relatively easy to reverse with a slow taper off of the medication at the appropriate time.